Jewelry as story, as the link between where we are and where we’ve been. . .

 Tangleweeds is about the connection between the wild and the tame, the natural world intermingling with the urban environs of cities.
 Effortless and easy to wear, each piece tells a story, a story about age and time and the beauty that unfolds as we give ourselves over to what we know in our bones.
 A story uniquely interpreted by the wearer, shaped and molded by one’s own experiences.

 The artist behind Tangleweeds is Jeannine Komush, born and raised in the San Francisco Bay Area.
 From a young age she collected rocks and twigs, shells found at the beach, feathers found on sidewalks and brought them home to arrange in tidy piles on her childhood desk.
 That early love of nature and the beautiful ephemera it creates, led in a serpentine way to a love for creating jewelry.
 With hammers and files, stones and beads, Jeannine creates pieces that are rustic and yet elegant.
 Textures echo the graininess of sand beneath one’s feet, the ripple of a river’s flow over smooth rocks, or perhaps, the ridges of a bird’s feathers.
-Inspiration is in the everyday, right outside her studio door in Oakland, CA.
+Inspiration is in the everyday, right outside her studio door in Vallejo, CA.

 While creating jewelry is her main form of expression, she also has a passion for the written word.
 You can read her musings and some of the stories behind her designs in the Tangleweeds Journal.
 New jewelry collections are released often, usually twice a year.